MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

     "deploy ~/${jdbcDriverName} --server-groups=main-server-group"
     ```

-### Configure the database connection for the JBoss EAP cluster
+### Configure the database connection for the Red Hat JBoss EAP cluster

 You've started the database server, obtained the necessary resource ID and installed the JDBC driver, the steps in this section use the JBoss CLI to configure a datasource connection with the PostgreSQL instance created previously.